 Qorvo (QRVO) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the chipmaker had gained 9.8% over the past month.
-This has outpaced the Computer and Technology sector's gain of 2.06% and the S&P 500's loss of 0.12% in that time.
+Coming into today, shares of the chipmaker had gained 9.63% in the past month.
+In that same time, the Computer and Technology sector gained 5.84%, while the S&P 500 gained 1.06%.

-Wall Street will be looking for positivity from QRVO as it approaches its next earnings report date.
-The company is expected to report EPS of $2.45, up 63.33% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $1.08 billion, up 37.21% from the year-ago period.
+QRVO will be looking to display strength as it nears its next earnings release.
+On that day, QRVO is projected to report earnings of $2.45 per share, which would represent year-over-year growth of 63.33%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.08 billion, up 37.21% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $11.47 per share and revenue of $4.62 billion.
 These totals would mark changes of +14.7% and +14.94%, respectively, from last year.

 It is also important to note the recent changes to analyst estimates for QRVO.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 QRVO is holding a Zacks Rank of #3 (Hold) right now.

-Also, we should mention that QRVO has a PEG ratio of 1.51.
+We can also see that QRVO currently has a PEG ratio of 1.52.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Semiconductors - Radio Frequency industry currently had an average PEG ratio of 1.2 as of yesterday's close.
+The Semiconductors - Radio Frequency was holding an average PEG ratio of 1.21 at yesterday's closing price.

 The Semiconductors - Radio Frequency industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 198, putting it in the bottom 23% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 197, which puts it in the bottom 23% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.